ef-ctx/ngAutobahn/README.md

 * **Restore the connection.** keeping subscribtions intact and resubscribing when regaining connection.
 Connection could be lost in 2 main cases:

   * Losing Socket connection due to a failure only in the socket layer:
-    * Autobahn already provides this feature.
+    * Autobahn already provides this feature, but ngAutobahn preserves all the brokers with the handlers subscribed to them.

   * Losing Socket connection due to loss of Internet connection:
     * Chrome has an issue dropping socket connections when network connection dies.
 [Issue](https://code.google.com/p/chromium/issues/detail?id=76358)
-      In this case we came up with a [Ping service](https://github.com/ef-ctx/ngAutobahn/tree/master/src/lib/ngAutobahn/utils/ping) which allow a promise returning function to be called repeatedly and if the promise is not resolved after a certain amount of time we disconnect and try to establish a new connection, using ping is not enabled by default but it is there to use in the case of need.
+      In this case we came up with a [Ping service](https://github.com/ef-ctx/ngAutobahn/tree/master/src/utils/ping) which allow a promise returning function to be called repeatedly and if the promise is not resolved after a certain amount of time we disconnect and try to establish a new connection, using ping is not enabled by default but it is there to use in the case of need.